Fine compactified moduli of enriched structures on stable curves: Defining compactified enriched structures

-We say $S \ra \ca M$ is \emph{$\sigma$-simple-controlled} if for every irreducible component $v$ of $C_\frak s$ there exists a section $\sigma_v\colon U_\frak s \to C_{U_\frak s}$ passing through the smooth locus of $v$. \end{definition} Note that we do \emph{not} fix the section $\sigma_v$, so one cannot glue these to make sections over the whole of $\ca M$.
-Hence we are not imposing any additional restriction on $\ca{M}$; indeed, we have \begin{lemma} $\sigma$-simple-controlled curves form a base for the big \'etale site over $\ca M$. \end{lemma} \begin{proof} We know this for simple-controlled curves by \ref{lem:locally-simple-controlled}, and it is standard that smooth morphisms admit sections \'etale-locally. \end{proof} This base for the \'etale site is where we will initially define compactified enriched structures - as before, we will use \ref{sec:sheaves_on_a_base} to then extend to the general case.
+We say $S \ra \frak M$ is \emph{$\sigma$-controlled} if for every irreducible component $v$ of $C_\frak s$ there exists a section $\sigma_v\colon \schart_S \to C_{\schart_S}$ passing through the smooth locus of $v$. \end{definition} Note that we do \emph{not} fix the section $\sigma_v$, so one cannot glue these to make sections over the whole of $\frak M$. \begin{lemma} $\sigma$-controlled curves form a base for the big \'etale site over $\frak M$. \end{lemma} \begin{proof} We know this for controlled curves by \ref{lem:locally-controlled}, and it is standard that smooth morphisms admit sections \'etale-locally. \end{proof} This base for the \'etale site is where we will initially define compactified enriched structures - as before, we will use \ref{sec:sheaves_on_a_base} to then extend to the general case.